Hyundai Trajet: Overview

-2000-2004
+2000–2004

 Hyundai developed a seven-seat MPV targeting large families and the shuttle market segments.
 It is based on the platform shared with the Sonata and the first-generation Santa Fe.
 The Trajet was styled in Frankfurt, and made its public debut at the 1999 London Motor Show.
 The front end design was similar to some U.S. minivans and featuring a chromed grille flanked by horizontal headlamps and a sedan-like front bumper.
 The Trajet's tall greenhouse, front-hinged side doors, and a large liftgate "made it look like a large station wagon."

 The Trajet features three rows of seats.
 The front seats can rotate 180 degrees to face the passengers in the back when the car is stationary, and the back seats can also be converted into tables, creating a virtual office space or a picnic area.
 The second- and third-row seats are double-folding and can also be completely removed.
 Because the Trajet is larger than many of its rivals, it offers comfort and space for seven adults, as well as cargo capacity with all the seats in place.

-According to reviews, the Trajet does not do as well compared to the best European and Japanese MPVs because of "an overly firm around town" that "becomes bouncy at speed" with a "lot of body lean around corners."
+According to reviews, the Trajet does not do as well compared to the best European and Japanese MPVs because of "an overly firm around town" ride that "becomes bouncy at speed" with a "lot of body lean around corners."
 The light steering does not have enough feedback, and the engines are noisy under acceleration.
+Other reviewers, however, stated that the ride was comfortable but did not handle very well, with excessive body lean.
+The gearing on the 2.0-litre petrol four also came in for criticism for being to long, meaning that the car was significantly slower than the competition - the high gearing did, however, pay off at the fuel pump.

+In European specifications, the 1997 cc petrol Sirius II engine produces 139 PS at 5,800 rpm and 180 Nm at 4,000 rpm, enough for a claimed 178 km/h top speed with the five-speed manual transmission.